vishav-pathania/Arcsyslabs-task1/README.md

 ## Getting Started

+First clone the project to you system and run following command:

+npm install

+to install the dependencies or node modules

-First, run the development server:
+after successful installation, run the development server:

 ```bash
 npm run dev